You may have heard that SEO is essential when you want to increase traffic to your website.

 Test, Test, And Test Again

-SEO is all about figuring out what works for your site in your industry based on your unique landscape.
+SEO is about determining what works for your site in your industry based on your unique landscape.

-The only way to figure that out is to test – and keep testing over and over again.
+The only way to figure that out is to test – and keep testing repeatedly.

 Testing is an eternal part of any successful SEO strategy.